matn7/Google-Platform-Notes/gcp/StorageOnTheCloud.md

 - An import tool provided by the analysis tool.
 - `gcloud bigtable table export`
-- A Java program designed for importing and exporting data from BigTable.
+- :white_check_mark: A Java program designed for importing and exporting data from BigTable.
 - `bg bigtable table export`

 ```